b1ek/hey/README.md

 sudo cp target/release/hey /usr/bin/hey,
 ```

-if you are on windows, idk have fun
+if you are on windows, [download the binary file](#download-the-binary-file) or compile it yourself if you have the knowledge

 ## via a package manager

 arch (AUR) - `paru -S hey-duck`

+## download the binary file
+prebuilt binaries are available on [the releases page](https://git.blek.codes/blek/hey/releases) for macOS, Linux and Windows

 ### note for packagers
 to avoid name conflicts, packages should be named `hey-duck` or its form in a different naming convention.